Looking for the best strategies on how to get rid of shin splints?

 Also, heel striking often leads to overstriding.This may increase injury risk and reduce running efficiency.

 Here is an awesome YouTube tutorial explaining the difference between heel striking and midfoot running.

-Research has revealed that subjects who shorten their stride by 10 percent were able to reduce the risks of tibial stress injury by three to six percent.
+Research has revealed that subjects who shorten their stride by 10 percent reduced the risks of tibial stress injury by three to six percent.

-By shortening your stride, you’ll be landing softer with each foot strike, thus, experience reduced impact.
+By shortening your stride, you’ll be landing softer with each foot strike, thus, experiencing reduced impact.

 So, invest at least a couple of weeks purposely running with a relatively short stride.